argythana/r4m_public_demo/README.md

 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=000000)](https://pycqa.github.io/isort/)
 [![Linting: Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/charliermarsh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

-# Public demo of Run4more analytics data.
+# Public demo of Run4more analytics.

 ## Purpose
-This repo contains a sample of data produced by the Run4more App.
+This repo contains a sample of data analytics by the Run4more App.
 The initial motivation for this repo was to provide to the students of the [UoA Postgraduate Program](https://bis-analytics.econ.uoa.gr/) real life data and problems.
 Absolutely voluntary work, not part of the University of Athens courses material.